tusharsnx/jsx-css-module-transforms/README.md

 }
 ```

-In this example, `'bar'` might be coming from our global stylesheet while `'foo'` and `'bar'` are scoped to the imported module.
+In this example, `'bar'` might be coming from our global stylesheet while `'foo'` and `'baz'` are scoped to the imported module.

 *The transformed code will use object indexing instead of dot-notation, this helps us to use dashes within our class names (eg. `className="foo-bar baz"`) or else, we would have to use camel-case pattern while using css classes.*